As a reminder, for accurate information about COVID-19, you need to check CDC website!

 - Frequently Asked Questions

-Best Face Mask for Virus Protection Reviews of 2022
+7 Best Mask for Virus Protection Reviews of 2023

 First of all, this 3M face mask/respirator is certified N95 by the NIOSH (National Institute for Occupational Safety and Health).
 This means that it can effectively keep out particles larger than 0.3 microns.
 This is enough to block the water droplets carrying the virus.